ddev/ddev.com/README.md

 Give it a succinct title, and if you include a feature image be sure to write descriptive alt text along with an optional caption and image credit.
 The `caption:` and `credit:` fields can both use Markdown, but you’ll probably need to wrap the whole value in straight quotes (`"`).

+The Astro build doesn’t do any fancy image sizing or optimization, so be sure any images you add are production-ready: an appropriate format for the image type (JPEG, PNG, or SVG), with size no larger than ~1–2MB and dimensions no greater than 2000px or so.
+Use an app like [ImageOptim](https://imageoptim.com) to quickly apply lossless compression.

 Choose whichever categories apply, with special attention to the first because it’ll be displayed on post summary cards:

 - _Announcements_ (releases, organization news, etc.)